Prag8855/aab/content/guides/work-visa.md

 These are the required documents **in Berlin**.[^2] If you apply elsewhere, they require different documents.
 Check the website of the *[[Ausländerbehörde]]*, embassy or consulate where you apply. - [Find your embassy or consulate](/out/consulate-finder)

 - [ ] **Passport**
-    When you [send your application](/guides/residence-permit#apply-online), include a colour scan of your passport.
-When you go to your *Ausländerbehörde* appointment, bring your original passport.
+    When you [apply online](#apply-for-the-work-visa), include a colour scan of your passport.
+When you [go to your appointment](#go-to-your-appointment), bring your original passport.
 You get it back during the appointment; they do not keep it.
 - [ ] **Passport photo** (35 × 45 mm)
     The photo should be under 6 months old.[^36] You do not need to cut the photos yourself; they have a tool for this. - [Where to get passport photos](/guides/biometric-pictures-in-berlin)
 - [ ] **Job contract** or **job offer**